 - Etiquette dinner

-The GVSU College Prep Week is lead by Barry Hall II, the CSO's manager for charter through college programs.
-Barry - along with other members of the GVSU Charter Schools Office - plans the fine details of the week and is often working "behind the scenes" as the students participate in the day's activities.
+The GVSU College Prep Week is lead by Dr. Barry Hall II, the CSO's manager for charter through college programs.
+Dr. Hall - along with other members of the GVSU Charter Schools Office - plans the fine details of the week and is often working "behind the scenes" as the students participate in the day's activities.

 College Prep Week Navigators